 *NOTE: Completion of the program and a passing score on the GACE Content Assessment for Curriculum and Instruction will lead to eligibility for a certificate upgrade to level 7 in Curriculum and Instruction for those who currently hold valid clear renewable certification.
 The degree is approved for certification only for those who are currently certified and does not lead to initial certification.

-Submit Required Application Materials by January 15:
+Submit Required Application Materials by January 15 or April 1:

 Online or paper Application